 The degree is currently delivered in Taunton, Somerset and Tiverton, Devon, with the possibility of also being delivered in West Somerset and North Somerset.
 The Taunton cohort allows you the choice of either a Monday twilight or a Thursday daytime programme.
 All sessions are term time only.
 You will cover the following modules:

 Entry requirements: 32 UCAS Tariff points.
 These points are the new UCAS tariff, which will be used for courses starting from Septmber 2017.
-See our new UCAS tariff page for more information: www.worcester.ac.uk/journey/new-ucas-tariff.html Mature students (over 21 years If you do not have formal qualifications a non-standard entry route is available).
+See our new UCAS tariff page for more information: www.worcester.ac.uk/journey/new-ucas-tariff.html Mature students (over 21 years if you do not have formal qualifications a non-standard entry route is available).
 Under 21 years Passes A-C in four GCSE subjects plus one A level at grade C or equivalent points (e.g. 2 AS levels at grade D).
 Applicants must have current experience of working in an education setting.
-A Disclosure and Baring Service check is required for this course.
+A Disclosure and Barring Service check is required for this course.
 All successful applications will be invited to attend a selection day prior to the start of the course.
 This gives you an opportunity to meet tutors, other students and find out more information about the course.
 You will be asked to prepare a short piece of writing prior to the session and you will be required to participate in a group discussion.

 - Introduction to study skills

 - Reflective journal

 - Safeguarding and well-being of children and young people (0-19)

 - Introduction to the development of children and young people

 - Understanding motivation and behavior in children and young people

 - Curriculum development

 - Planning, Assessing and Evaluating Learning